 The worst part is these deaths are entirely preventable.

-Longtime readers know that one of my closest friends is John Mackey, founder and former CEO of Whole Foods and author of The Whole Foods Diet: The Lifesaving Plan for Health and Longevity, a book well worth reading.
+Longtime readers know that one of my closest friends is John Mackey, founder and CEO of Whole Foods and author of The Whole Foods Diet: The Lifesaving Plan for Health and Longevity, a book well worth reading.

 Over the years, John has taught me a lot about healthy living.
 But I’ve also learned a lot from his go-to guy on nutrition, Dr. Michael Greger.

 Greger, a physician and internationally recognized nutrition expert, is the author of How Not to Die: Discover the Foods Scientifically Proven to Prevent and Reverse Disease.

 Has he discovered the secret of immortality?
 No.